 These products are lightweight but also stable and capable of accommodating the design loads that will be applied to them.
 Thus, even in situations of hail strikes, high wind, or other potential environmental dangers, the antenna perseveres to function over its design life.

-As the world moves faster, the yearning for continuous data access is driving development of novel antenna systems to extend communications capabilities and Internet access on everything from public transportation to personal vehicles.
+As the world moves faster, the yearning for continuous data access is driving the development of novel antenna systems to extend communications capabilities and Internet access on everything from public transportation to personal vehicles.
 General Plastics is involved in these applications, which require lightweight RF foam materials to aid very large antennas transporting large volumes of data.

 Electronics Isolation Applications